Porters Pass Circuit (Via Colliers Causeway and Centennial Glen)

 Views from the Lamberts Lookout

-Follow that path on your left for a short detour to the Lamberts Lookout, a rocky outcrop from where you can enjoy fantastic views of a cliff wall and valley straight ahead.
+Take this path on your left for a short detour to Lamberts Lookout, a rocky outcrop offering fantastic views of a cliff wall and valley directly ahead.

-Once you’ve finished admiring the views, retrace your steps to continue on the main trail towards Porters Pass and Colliers Causeway.
+When you’re ready to continue, retrace your steps and return to the main trail towards Porters Pass and Colliers Causeway.

 2. Porters Pass Gully